 Our projects are the implementation means of rather long-term programs, which get to be activated once we find the resources, which are not only and always funding.
 We are involved with the practices of secular and religious conflicts in daily life and in how to transform them.
 I would say these are mostly societal, transformative, and transitional work investments.
 We also look at the democratic transformation of society at large, so that society pulls and pushes for political reforms.

 Have you found that certain groups of women are more at risk to specific issues than others?
 Do you have any examples of this from your own experiences that you wouldn’t mind sharing?

 Yes, they would be of course women who are in double jeopardy.
 Not just because of direct legal or political harassment but because of the whole societal discipline, such as being a single mother, being divorced, or being liberal with your life.
-That is one thing in which you could be more prone to for example arrest.
+That is one thing which could make you more prone to arrest, for example.
 I would say the main thing would be the converging risk issues.
-If socioeconomically you are in a less than competent situation, disadvantaged, maybe less privileged on having a network, such as the one I have – that being the fact that I can speak a language other than my own.
+If socioeconomically you are in a less than competent situation, disadvantaged, maybe less privileged in terms of having a network, such as the one I have – that being the fact that I can speak a language other than my own.

 Kurdish groups would also be more prone.
 Roma rights defenders are even double, or triple discriminated.
 The womanhood is added onto the other risks and disadvantages.